Some Insights and Ways to Develop Effective Teams

 When you hear the phrase team building, what’s the first thing that comes to mind?

-Without a doubt, team building generates a lot of different ideas and responses from people.
+Without a doubt, this question generates a lot of different ideas and responses from people.
 We usually like to put this out there right up front in our programs, but a lot of times those responses aren’t so…positive.
-For many, their instinctual response to hearing the term team building mentioned in their office is either an eyeroll, or a forced smile with a look of – let’s be real – dread.
+For many, their instinctual response to hearing the term mentioned in their office is either an eyeroll, or a forced smile with a look of – let’s be real – dread.
 We’ve also seen a few wide-eyed “Oh, brother!” moments in our time.

 We get it.
-There’s quite a bit of negative stigma attached to team building.
+There’s quite a bit of negative stigma attached to it.
 I mean, all you have to do look at the media.
-If you’ve seen The Office, I doubt you’ve been able to forget this infamous fire-walking team building exercise gone wrong.
+If you’ve seen The Office, I doubt you’ve been able to forget this infamous fire-walking exercise gone wrong.
 Or, remember this “death-defying” scene from Pitch Perfect 2?
-At least this one looks somewhat enjoyable with the music playing over it, but it’s no wonder people’s eyes widen when they think of team building.
+At least this one looks somewhat enjoyable with the music playing over it.

-Do these exercises really count as team building?
+Do these exercises really count?
 Absolutely not.
 Why?
 Because team building is all about results.

 Table of Contents